I end up in hospital every year because of wood burning stoves

 Music was my life - but I just couldn't carry on

-Despite this, I became a talented musician, playing the flute and the recorder, and went to university part-time to pursue my dream of a career in music.
+Despite this, I became a musician, playing the flute and the recorder, and went to university part-time to pursue my dream of a career in music.

 However, when I was 25 I coughed so much during an asthma attack that one of my lungs collapsed.